-Garmin Venu 3 vs 3S: the one I’d actually wear
+Garmin Venu 3 vs 3S: the one I’d actually wear all day—at work and during workouts

 Trying to decide between the Garmin Venu 3 and 3s?
 After spending time with both, I’ve got some strong opinions on which one actually deserves a spot on your wrist.